saltyNoodles/barkodify/README.md

 # Barkodify

-Generate barcodes from on any text.
+Generate barcodes from text entered into a textbox.

 [Live version](http://www.barkodify.me/)